-- 12.3.1 Subject to Articles 12.3.1.4 and 12.3.1.5, the IBU will reduce the applicable start quota (including wild cards) of that NF Member by the number of such offending Athletes, as follows: - 12.3.1.1 One start quota will be removed for each offending Athlete for a period of 12 months, starting from the date of the final decision (i.e., following the expiry or exhaustion of any appeal rights) finding that the Athlete committed an intentional anti-doping rule violation, or else starting from such other date as the BIU deems appropriate in order for the reduction to be effective. - 12.3.1.2 In each case, the start quota removed will match the gender of the offending Athlete, and will apply to the highest competition series (World Championships/Olympic Winter Games World Cup series and Summer Biathlon World Championships; IBU Cup Open European Championships Summer Biathlon World Championships series; Junior Cup Junior Open European Championships Youth/Junior World Championships/Youth Olympic Games series and Summer Biathlon World Championships) for which that Athlete was registered in the season closest to when the violation occurred. - 12.3.1.3 The start quotas will be removed in the same order as the relevant antidoping rule violations occurred.
+- 12.2.3.1 Subject to paragraphs (d) and (e) below, the IBU will reduce the applicable start quota (including wild cards) of that NF Member by the number of such offending Athletes, as follows: - (a) One start quota will be removed for each offending Athlete for a period of 12 months, starting from the date of the final decision (i.e., following the expiry or exhaustion of any appeal rights) finding that the Athlete committed an intentional anti-doping rule violation, or else starting from such other date as the BIU deems appropriate in order for the reduction to be effective. - (b) In each case, the start quota removed will match the gender of the offending Athlete, and will apply to the highest competition series (World Championships/Olympic Winter Games - World Cup series and Summer Biathlon World Championships; IBU Cup - Open European Championships - Summer Biathlon World Championships series; Junior Cup - Junior Open European Championships - Youth/Junior World Championships/Youth Olympic Games series and Summer Biathlon World Championships) for which that Athlete was registered in the season closest to when the violation occurred. - (c) The start quotas will be removed in the same order as the relevant anti-doping rule violations occurred.
 Once this Article has been applied once, if further violations during the same rolling four-year period are discovered later, then the corresponding reduction in start quotas will be applied in order of discovery.

-[Comment to Article 12.3.1.3: For example, if it is determined in June 2023 that three International-Level Athletes affiliated to the same NF Member committed intentional anti-doping rule violations in the period 2019 to 2022, and then it is discovered in June 2026 (whether as result of reanalysis of stored Samples, or receipt of new intelligence, or otherwise) that another International-Level Athlete affiliated to that NF Member committed an intentional anti-doping rule violation in the period 2019 to 2022, this Article 12.3.1 will be applied in June 2023 to reduce the NF Member's start quotas as of that date by three (subject to Article 12.3.1.4) and it will be applied again in June 2026 to reduce the NF Member's start quota as of that date by one (again, subject to Article 12.3.1.4).]
+[Comment to Article 12.2.3.1(c): For example, if it is determined in June 2023 that three International-Level Athletes affiliated to the same NF Member committed intentional anti-doping rule violations in the period 2019 to 2022, and then it is discovered in June 2026 (whether as result of re-analysis of stored Samples, or receipt of new intelligence, or otherwise) that another International-Level Athlete affiliated to that NF Member committed an intentional anti-doping rule violation in the period 2019 to 2022, this Article 12.3.1 will be applied in June 2023 to reduce the NF Member's start quotas as of that date by three (subject to Article 12.2.3.1(d)) and it will be applied again in June 2026 to reduce the NF Member's start quota as of that date by one (again, subject to Article 12.2.3.1(d)).]

-12.3.1.4 Where the NF Member only has one start quota for a particular competition series (whether as a result of one or more reductions pursuant to this Article or otherwise), then provided the NF Member can establish in respect of at least one of the intentional anti-doping rule violations that it did not know or suspect and could not reasonably have known or suspected even with the exercise of utmost caution that the violation was being committed, that one start quota will not be removed.
+(d) Where the NF Member only has one start quota for a particular competition series (whether as a result of one or more reductions pursuant to this Article or otherwise), then provided the NF Member can establish in respect of at least one of the intentional anti-doping rule violations that it did not know or suspect and could not reasonably have known or suspected even with the exercise of utmost caution that the violation was being committed, that one start quota will not be removed.
 Instead the (remaining) reduction(s) (or further reduction(s)) will apply to reduce start quotas in the subsequent twelve month period(s).